-If you don't follow the Preauthorization Review, Concurrent Review, or Case Management procedures, or if you undergo a medical procedure that has not been determined to be Medically Necessary, the Fund Office will request that the Provider ask Anthem to perform a Retrospective Review to determine if the services performed or received were Medically Necessary.
+If you don't follow the Preauthorization Review, Concurrent Review, or Case Management procedures, or if you undergo a medical procedure that has not been determined to be Medically Necessary, the Fund Office will request that the Provider ask Anthem or Optum Rx to perform a Retrospective Review to determine if the services performed or received were Medically Necessary.

-- If Anthem determines that the services were not Medically Necessary, no Plan benefits will be payable for those services. - If Anthem determines that the services were Medically Necessary, benefits will be payable, subject to Plan terms, limitations, and exclusions.
+- If Anthem or Optum Rx determines that the services were not Medically Necessary, no Plan benefits will be payable for those services. - If Anthem or Optum Rx determines that the services were Medically Necessary, benefits will be payable, subject to Plan terms, limitations, and exclusions.